WilmeRWubS/jssitedownloader/README.md

 Made for me.
 Alter or remove unnecessary code if needed.
 A lot of the HTML part can be touched as it contains unnecessary bootstrap to make it a bit fancy.

-If you want to use a download manager/bot: (/download?link=)
+If you want to use a download manager/bot: (/download?link=) The link you want to grab should end like filename.extension.
 That should be enough explanation.